15 Fascinating Facts About Your Favorite Games

 A deck of cards can outdo outer space

 The number of permutations within a deck of cards is mind-bogglingly large: 8 x 1067 (or an 8 with 67 zeroes after it).
 That means there are more card combinations than stars in the Milky Way, which amount to as many as 400 billion.
 If that’s blowing your mind a bit, you might want to try out Uno instead.
-If you do, be sure you know this crazy UNO rule most people have never heard of!
+If you do, be sure you know the draw 4 rules and this crazy UNO rule most people have never heard of!

 Video games sharpen doctors’ skills